-Levonorgestrel, also known as the morning-after pill, is a first line oral emergency contraceptive pill that has approval from the World Health Organization to prevent pregnancy.
+Levonorgestrel, also known as the morning-after pill, is a first-line oral emergency contraceptive pill that has approval from the World Health Organization to prevent pregnancy.
 It is FDA approved to be used within 72 hours of unprotected sexual intercourse or when a presumed contraceptive failure has occurred.
-There has been off-label efficacy shown for up to 96 hours.
+There have been cases of off-label efficacy for up to 96 hours.
 A prescription is not needed, and it is available over the counter at local pharmacies.
-The FDA has also approved levonorgestrel availability for all age groups due to its lack of life-threatening contraindications and side effect profile.
-Levonorgestrel can be used as an oral combination pill with estradiol as a long-term option for birth control and is available in other forms such as an implant or a transdermal patch.
+The FDA has also approved levonorgestrel availability for all age groups, due to its lack of life-threatening contraindications and side-effect profile.
+Levonorgestrel can be used as an oral combination pill with estradiol as a long-term option for birth control and is available in other forms, such as an implant or a transdermal patch.
 There is a levonorgestrel-releasing intrauterine device considered to be a “low maintenance” birth control option for women that is efficacious for up to five years.
-It has also been used off-label effects for treatment of endometrial hyperplasia, menorrhagia, endometriosis, and menopausal hormone therapy.
+It has also been used off-label effects for the treatment of endometrial hyperplasia, menorrhagia, endometriosis, and menopausal hormone therapy.

 Studies have shown that levonorgestrel is not subject to significant first-pass metabolism.
 Levonorgestrel undergoes metabolism via hydroxylation, conjugation, and reduction in the liver.
 Its bioavailability varies from 85 to 100%.